isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-01-10-post-st-andrewas-cathedral-and-the-mystery-of-madras-chunam.md

 [^21]: [Untitled](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18560304-1.2.17).
 (1856, March 4). *The Straits Times*, p.
 4; [St. Andrews](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18700430-1.2.6).
 (1870, April 30). *The Straits Times*, p.
 1; [Untitled](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18701224-1.2.4).
 (1870, December 24). *The Straits Times*, p.
 1. Retrieved from NewspaperSG.

 [^22]: [Straits Times Saturday, Oct.
 12, 1861](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18611012-1.2.3).
 (1861, October 12). *The Straits Times*, p.
-19. Retrieved from NewspaperSG; [McNair & Bayliss](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4320815), 1899, pp. 71–74, 97.
+19. Retrieved from NewspaperSG; [McNair &amp; Bayliss](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4320815), 1899, pp. 71–74, 97.

-[^23]: [McNair & Bayliss](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4320815), 1899, pp. 71–74, 97; *[The Straits calendar and directory for 1861](https://eresources.nlb.gov.sg/printheritage/detail/59831a29-0622-4089-a120-ae79edb68ec6.aspx)* (pp. 26–27).
+[^23]: [McNair &amp; Bayliss](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4320815), 1899, pp. 71–74, 97; *[The Straits calendar and directory for 1861](https://eresources.nlb.gov.sg/printheritage/detail/59831a29-0622-4089-a120-ae79edb68ec6.aspx)* (pp. 26–27).
 (1861).
 Singapore: Printed at the Commercial Press.
 Retrieved from BookSG.
 In the *Straits Times* article, John Bennett was named the Executive Engineer while J.F.A.
 McNair was not mentioned.
 However, in McNair’s *Prisoners Their Own Warders*, it is mentioned that a Captain Purvis of the Madras Artillery had succeeded MacPherson in the role of Engineer and Superintendent of Convicts in 1857 but relinquished his position a year later.
 McNair then succeeded him, while Bennett was Assistant Superintendent of Convicts.
 Upon verification with *The Straits Calendar and Directory for 1861*, McNair was on leave in Europe and Bennett, who held the positions of Special Assistant Engineer and Deputy Superintendent of Convicts, was thus officiating as both the Executive Engineer and the Superintendent of Convicts in McNair’s absence.

 [^24]: *[The Straits Times](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18611012-1.2.3)*, 12 Oct 1861, p.
 19. It is interesting to note, however, that the church was recorded as opened for service on 6 October 1861 in *[The Straits Calendar and Directory for 1861](https://eresources.nlb.gov.sg/printheritage/detail/59831a29-0622-4089-a120-ae79edb68ec6.aspx)*.
 See *The Straits calendar and directory for 1861*, 1861, p.
 42.

 [^25]: During construction, the original design of the spire by Ronald MacPherson was deemed unsuitable due to supposed settlement issues and thus said to have been redesigned by Jasper Otway Mayne, an engineer with the Public Works Department.
 See *[The Straits Times](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18701224-1.2.4)*, 24 Dec 1870, p.
 1.

-[^26]: [McNair & Bayliss](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4320815), 1899, p.
+[^26]: [McNair &amp; Bayliss](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4320815), 1899, p.
 74; *[The Straits calendar and directory for 1863](https://eresources.nlb.gov.sg/printheritage/detail/59831a29-0622-4089-a120-ae79edb68ec6.aspx)* (p.
 20).
 (1863).
 Singapore: Printed at the Commercial Press.
 Retrieved from BookSG.

 [^27]: The Singapore Free Press: Notes on the annual report on the administration of the Straits Settlement for the year 1864–65.
 (1865, August 31). *[The Singapore Free Press and Mercantile Advertiser](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepressa18650831-1.2.3)*, p.
 2. Retrieved from NewspaperSG; *[The Straits calendar and directory for 1865](https://eresources.nlb.gov.sg/printheritage/detail/5b9519ae-1aad-4cc8-891f-74407ed44f02.aspx)* (p.
 21).
 (1865) Singapore: Printed at the Commercial Press.
 Retrieved from BookSG; *[The Straits Times](https://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes18701224-1.2.4)*, 24 Dec 1870, p.
 1.